Contact Dr Heather Skipworth

 Articles In Journals

-- Søgaard B, Skipworth H, Bourlakis M, Mena C & Wilding R (2018) Facing disruptive technologies: Aligning purchasing maturity to contingencies, Supply Chain Management: An International Journal, Early online (1).
+- Søgaard B, Skipworth H, Bourlakis M, Mena C & Wilding R (2018) Facing disruptive technologies: aligning purchasing maturity to contingencies, Supply Chain Management: An International Journal, 24 (1) 147-169.

 - Hansen C, Mena C & Skipworth H (2017) Exploring political risk in offshoring engagements, International Journal of Production Research, 55 (7) 2051-2067.